 For example, explain to your child that if they are ever in danger and need to call you for help, you will refrain from grounding or yelling at them because they made an effort to call you for help instead of keeping their mistake a secret.
 You can still talk with your teenager about the consequences of their choice, but refrain from harsh punishment as a way to reward them for coming to you in a time of danger.
 You might use the amnesty policy if your teen calls you for cab fare instead of trying to drive home — or accepting a ride from a friend who isn’t sober — from a party at which they were drinking or using drugs.

 If you have already had the substance talk with your teenager or are raising an adolescent with a more serious substance abuse problem, our family therapy programs and other services can help.
 If your teen is struggling with substance abuse, know that there is always help.
 Gateway has trained professionals ready to assist you and your teenager in the recovery process.
+All our adolescent treatment programs are now held virtually, so they are perfect for teens not comfortable in an in-person group setting or adolescents living far from an outpatient treatment center.
 Contact us today to learn more.